 Spirit Advisor: Several ghosts throw out little titbits of pertinent information for Sam, but notably the Subway Ghost, who teaches him how to move objects.
 Slightly different in that the character being advised is himself a ghost...

 Stringy-Haired Ghost Girl: In the gender-flipped foreign remake, the protagonist seems to be somewhat influenced by the Japanese Onryo spirit.

 Teach Him Anger: The Subway Ghost laughs his ass off when Sam fails to move a soda can.
-This causes Sam to get furious enough to kick the can like David Beckham, earning a friendly congratulations from his tutor.
+This causes Sam to get furious enough to kick it like David Beckham, which earns him a friendly congratulations.

 Wham Line: When Sam follows Carl to Willy's house and finds they are in cahoots: